 4. Capacity / Potential

-The Welcome Event will be held in May 2019 and the Theme Event will be held between June and November 2019.
+The Welcome Event will be held in May and July and the Theme Event will be held between August and November.

 Attend the Orientation in March, the Training Session in June, and the TOMODACHI Summit in September.
 All events will be held in Tokyo.